j12bates/IntuiType-MDTS/readme.md

 # Intuitive Arrangement

-A Lightweight Document Formatting Tool for Generating Documents from Largely Plaintext Source
+A Lightweight Document Formatting Tool for Typesetting Documents from Largely Plaintext Source

 ---